You’ve probably heard about this magical cream that helps to prevent chafing and saddle sores.

-Recently, they’ve ventured into the athlete performance niche and have introduced a line of new products including a chamois cream.
-Others including recovery balm and warm up oils.
+They’ve recently ventured into the athlete performance niche and have introduced a line of new products, including a chamois cream – others including recovery balm and warm-up oils.

-Besides all the usual ingredients, the Muc Off Luxury Chamois Cream has also included provitamin moisturisers to keep your skin hydrated.
+Besides all the usual ingredients, the Muc Off Luxury Chamois Cream has also included provitamin moisturizers to keep your skin hydrated.

-The Buttonhole Chamois Cream was developed by American endurance athlete named Enzo.
+The Buttonhole Chamois Cream was developed by an American endurance athlete named Enzo.

-It’s non-greasy and uses aloe vera, tea tree oil and lavender oil as its main ingredients as its main ingredients.
+It’s non-greasy and uses aloe vera, tea tree oil, and lavender oil as its main ingredients.

-It also has a balanced pH ideal for ladies that doesn’t cause any irritations and rashes.
+- Pros : Has a balanced pH ideal for ladies that don’t cause any irritations and rashes.

 While both look exactly the same, the major difference is the absence of the tingling sensation found in the men’s version.

-Most of the ingredients are similar but they differs in their quantity used in order to be friendlier to the sensitive skins.
+Most of the ingredients are similar but they differ in their quantity used in order to be friendlier to the sensitive skins.

 The first impression when it comes to this chamois cream is its name.
 Hoo Ha!

-It’s made by American company, Reflect Sports who also manufacturers women specific sporting products such as shampoo, conditioners and gel for swimmers.
+It’s made by an American company, Reflect Sports which also manufacturers women-specific sporting products such as shampoo, conditioners, and gel for swimmers.

-Besides the usual skin-friendly ingredients, it’s enriched with barley extract, lavender, eucalyptus leaf, tea tree and peppermint oils.
-When applied on your skin, it gives off a cooling sensation.
+Besides the usual skin-friendly ingredients, its formula is enriched with barley extract, lavender, eucalyptus leaf, green tea leaf extract, and peppermint oils.
+When applied to your skin, it gives off a cooling sensation.

 Its texture is slightly thicker but less greasy than other chamois creams, making it easy to apply on your skin and chamois.

-One of the main ingredients is Shea Butter, which has skin healing properties to help with the chaffing and saddle sores.
+One of the main ingredients is Shea Butter, which has anti chafing and skin healing properties to help with the chafing and saddle sores.

-Best of all, you get a 8oz twin pack for a price of one.
+- Pros : Good value for money – you get an 8oz twin pack for the price of one.

-They pride themselves in using natura products, and hence you won’t find menthol nor tea tree oil or any petroleum and parabens ingredients in this chamois cream.
+They pride themselves in using natural products, and hence you won’t find menthol nor tea tree oil, or any petroleum and parabens ingredients in this chamois cream.

 It’s a no-tingle chamois cream and perfectly suited especially for ladies who have sensitive skins.

 Chamois cream is specifically designed to be applied between your skin and your bib short’s chamois.
-It’s meant to minimise chaffing due to the friction developed as you pedal, especially for long hours.
+It’s meant to minimize chafing due to the friction developed as you pedal, especially for long hours.